-A time deposit is a type of bank account where savings are locked in for a period of time.
+A time deposit, also called term deposit, is a type of bank account where savings are locked in for a period of time.

 It offers higher interest rate than a regular savings account as you’re trading limited access to your funds with higher returns.
 Your money is guaranteed as it is insured by the Philippine Deposit Insurance Corporation (PDIC), up to half a million pesos of all your deposits in a specific bank that went under.

 A time deposit shares similar features with a regular bank account such as deposit and interest.
 It has the following common features:

 - Initial deposit, also called minimum placement, is the required amount for opening an account.
 This can range between P10,000 to over a million pesos.